odingol/KrustyKrabs/README.md

 WE WANTED to create a responsive webpage that featured a variety of modals and APIs through the lense of a character from SpongeBob SquarePants

-SO THAT we could showcase our collective development skills and give users a nostalgic and fun website for them to browse.
+SO THAT we could showcase our collective development skills and give users a nostalgic and fun website experience for them to browse.

 BEGINNING STEPS